 The Group's core business is the provision of franchised public bus services in Hong Kong by means of its flagship subsidiary, The Kowloon Motor Bus Company (1933) Limited, and Long Win Bus Company Limited.
 The Group also offers non-franchised tailor-made transport services for a wide range of customers in Hong Kong and a 24-hour cross-boundary shuttle bus service serving commuters and leisure travellers between Lok Ma Chau and Huanggang through Sun Bus Holdings Limited and its subsidiaries (the "Sun Bus Group") and New Hong Kong Bus Company Limited ("NHKB") respectively.
-The Group has a 35% interest in a Shenzhen joint venture and a 31.38% interest in two Beijing joint ventures, operating public bus, minibus and taxi services in Shenzhen, and taxi and car rental services in Beijing respectively.
+The Group has a 35% interest in a Shenzhen joint venture and a 31.38% interest in two Beijing joint ventures, operating public bus, minibus and taxi and car rental services in Shenzhen and Beijing respectively.
 The Group also holds a portfolio of properties for investment and development purposes.

-The business review of each business operation is set out on pages 22 to 39 of this Annual Report.
-The prospects of the Group's businesses are discussed in the Chairman's Letter on pages 12 to 15 and in the Conversation with the Managing Director on pages 16 to 19 of this Annual Report.
+The business review of each business operation is set out on pages 20 to 37 of this Annual Report.
+The prospects of the Group's businesses are discussed in the Chairman's Letter on pages 12 to 15 and in the Managing Director's Message on pages 16 to 17 of this Annual Report.

-Key risks and uncertainties
+Key Risks and Uncertainties